PayString/rfcs/src/spec/payid-easy-checkout.md

 This specification is a draft proposal, and is part of the [PayID Protocol](https://payid.org/) initiative.
 Feedback related to this document should be sent in the form of a Github issue at: https://github.com/payid-org/rfcs/issues.

 --- abstract
-This specification defines the PayID Easy Checkout protocol, which can be used to allow two parties to transact money in a formalized way for some means of doing business with one another.
+This specification defines the PayID Easy Checkout Protocol, which can be used to allow two parties to transact money in a formalized way for some means of doing business with one another.

 The primary use-case of this protocol is to define how to two parties use a PayID in the context of knowing how to sent a user to their wallet to send funds to a recipient (for example, a merchant, charity, etc).